Top 10: Most Beautiful Glass Buildings in the World

 Opened in 1989, the Louvre Pyramid is a stunning four-sided triangular structure sitting in the courtyard of Paris’ famous Louvre art gallery.
 In somewhat of a contrast with its astonishing beauty, glass and steel are the buildings only components.
 Incidentally, the Louvre Pyramid is now one of France’s most popular tourist landmarks.
 Initially, French president, François Mitterrand commissioned the glass structure for construction in 1984.
 Furthermore, the building stands at a height of 71 feet (21.6 metres), and covers a surface of 11,000 square feet (1,000 square metres).

 Award-winning Chinese architect, Ieoh Ming Pei, designed the building.
 Interestingly, Pei designed the structure using only glass panes and metal rods.
 Thus, making it somewhat of a triumph of contemporary architecture.
-Regularly, controversy is seemingly a common theme with glass structures.
+However, controversy is seemingly a common theme with glass structures.
 For the most part, opening the Louvre Pyramid was a controversial act.
 However, the debate surrounding the Louvre Pyramid was much larger than with other glass buildings on this list – sometimes on a political level.
 To be specific, the structure attracted criticisms including: its modern style looked out of place, the Pyramid is a symbol of death in ancient Egypt, the project was merely born out of president Mitterrand’s pretentiousness, The designer, I. M. Pei was not French, thus, wasn’t in tune with the French culture.

 In spite of all this, as a piece of glass architecture, the Louvre Pyramid still inspires.